TODD HANSON ELEVATED TO AIA COLLEGE OF FELLOWS

 Habitat for Humanity finishes second JSA house

 Habitat for Humanity has a vision of a world where everyone has a safe and decent place to live.
-JSA is providing architectural support to help Habitat achieve their vision.
-JSA architectural designers Christina McMahon and and Patricia Shields provided design services for this home, a duplex to house veterans and their families.
-It will be ready for move-in in August, 2016.
+JSA is providing architectural support to help Habitat achieve its vision.
+JSA architectural designers Christina McMahon and Patricia Shields provided design services for this home, a duplex to house veterans and their families.
+It will be ready for move-in in August 2016.
 Christina McMahon (left) and Patricia Shields (middle) with one of the two recipient families.